mkellsy/mkellsy.github.io/encompass/grid-layout.md

 > Note.
 I am creating these code snippits to make coding in the class easier.
 Please understand what this code does.

 ### HTML
+First modify the structure of the HTML to this.

 ```html
 <div id="app">
     <div class="nav"></div>